mrjcap/globalprotect-versions/README.md

     * Flag marking the newest drop
   * **sha256**

-    * Checksum for integrity (nullable if we couldn’t grab it)
+    * Checksum for integrity (nullable if unavailable)
+  * **release-type**

+    * Release classification: empty string for regular, "Base" for core builds, or "Preferred" for recommended builds

 ---